What Is ISO 13485 Certification?

 Weak risk management integration

-Incomplete supplier qualification
+Incomplete supplier controls

 Treating ISO 13485 like ISO 9001

-Failing to align QMS with regulatory requirements
+Failing to align QMS with regulatory obligations

 Benefits of ISO 13485 Certification